carlosemv/iml/README.md

 When both operands are of numeric types, we have the usual operations.
 When both operands are of the same type, and are dimensions or sections, the operation is done numerically, element-wise.
 We have a similar behaviour (element-wise numerical operation) when one of the operands is a dimenions or section, and the other is numerical.
 When one of the operands is a dimension and the other is a section, the section is considered to be given as proportions, and `*` produces a section appropriately scaled to the given dimensions.

-Finally, when one of the operands is an image and the other is a section, we have the \texttt{-} operator, which removes a section from an image, or removes the image except for the section given, depending on the order of operands.
+Finally, when one of the operands is an image and the other is a section, we have the `-` operator, which removes a section from an image, or removes the image except for the section given, depending on the order of operands.

 ### <a name="control"></a> Control structures